 As indicated above, M2 LFS revenues are subject to timely-use of funds provisions (must be expended within three years of receipt).
 If an agency is unable to meet this provision, an extension of up to 24 months can be granted.
-Requests for extension on function on for the timely use of M2 Fair Share revenues will be made as part of the Semi-Annual Review (SAR)
+Requests for extension on function on function on function of M2 Fair Share revenues will be made as part of the Semi-Annual Review (SAR)